 Clinicians will meet virtually with students through a secure HIPAA compliant video conference platform

-Due to applicable licensure laws, the AU Counseling Center is only able to provide the full scope of our current clinical services (e.g., Urgent Care, Initial Consultation assessments, ongoing counseling) to students who are physically located in the District of Columbia.
+Due to applicable licensure laws, the AU Counseling Center is only able to provide the full scope of our current clinical services (e.g., Urgent Care, Initial Consultation assessments, ongoing counseling) to students who are physically located in the District of Columbia, Maryland, and Virginia.
 We recognize this is a challenge in current circumstances; please read on to find out what we are able to provide to support students in a wide range of circumstances.

-If you are physically in Washington, DC: AU students in Washington, DC can access all current clinical services.
+If you are physically in DC, MD and VA: AU students in Washington, DC, Maryland Virginia can access all current clinical services.

-Students Outside of Washington, DC: All students, wherever you are located, can use Virtual Urgent Care Drop-In services for help with referral resources.
+Students Outside of DC, MD, and VA: All students, wherever you are located, can use Virtual Urgent Care Drop-In services for help with referral resources.
 We will support you in finding a provider in your current location.
 You have access to AUCC Protocall services if experiencing a crisis and need to speak with a clinician.

 Please contact the main Counseling Center number (202-885-3500) and speak with a clinician on the telephone.